-Assistance in Livingston, East Feliciana, Washington, St. Helena Louisiana.
+Assistance in Livingston, East Feliciana, Washington, and St. Helena Parish Louisiana.

 Find information on the leading non-profits and organizations to call for help.
 Social services and financial assistance is available to address a number of needs.
 For example, get suggestions and information on utility bill assistance, free food, job finding programs, rental assistance and housing.